gem/oq-engine/doc/reusing-hazard.md

  'engine_version': '3.12.0-gita399903317'}
 INFO:root:Imported calculation 41214 successfully
 ```
-3. Got to version X of the code so that the risk part of the calculation
+3. Go back to version X of the code so that the risk part of the calculation
 can be done locally without issues:
 ```bash
 $ git checkout a399903317